RightToPrivacy/wipri/README.md

 ### Features:
 -d sets your device.

 -r continually randomizes your mac address at randomly generated, continually changing random MAC addresses/times.

 -p Android/iPhone mimic mode: sets single static identity: randomly generated valid mac address of either Apple or Android.

 -P Android/iPhone mimic mode: continually changing randomized Samsung/Apple mac address changes- continually changing, at randomized changing times, using continually changing, randomized yet valid OUI Apple/Samsung mac addresses (this setting allows you to appear to WiFi trackers/sniffers [like KISMET] at any given time, as either an Android or iPhone;

 -m [mac here] sets a mac address of your choice, holds it for remainder of running (checks to ensure firmware does not reset it)

 -h change hostname to generic yet unique and completely random hostname.
 Using a generic base with random extension at the end of it.

 -R restore previously held hostname

 -H prints help; print out wipri command examples

 -i generates a valid OUI based mac identity

 -s txpower randomizer (experimental) randomizes the txpower of your device.
-This confuses certain WiFI trackers that determine location by signal strength
+This confuses certain WiFI trackers that determine location by signal strength.

 -a anonymous mode: launch coordinated random changes: each change happens simultaneously: when the mac address changes so does the hostname and txpower/signal.
 This is intended to simulate new devices and changing locations.
 All 3 changes happen simultaneously, at changing, randomized times.

 ### Simple Setup/Installation for new wipri command on Linux: